cloudmesh-book/book-latex-2018/cloud-technologies/all.md

+In [@www-blueprints], it is explained that

+> ``IBM Blueprint has been replaced by IBM Blueworks Live.''

+In [@www-blueworks-live2],
+IBM Blueworks Live is described

+> ``as a cloud-based business process modeller, belonging under the
+> set of IBM SmartCloud applications''

+that as [@www-blueworks-live] states

+> ``drives out inefficiencies and improves business operations.''

+Similarly to
+Google Docs, IBM Blueworks Live is

+> ``designed to help organizations discover and document their
+> business processes, business decisions and policies in a
+> collaborative manner.''

-In [@www-blueprints], it is explained that ``IBM Blueprint has been replaced by IBM Blueworks Live.''
-In [@www-blueworks-live2], IBM Blueworks Live is described ``as a cloud-based business process modeller, belonging under the set of IBM SmartCloud applications'' that as [@www-blueworks-live] states ``drive[s] out inefficiencies and improve[s] business operations.''
-Similarly to Google Docs, IBM Blueworks Live is ``designed to help organizations discover and document their business processes, business decisions and policies in a collaborative manner.''
-While Google Docs and IBM Blueworks Live are both simple to use in a collaborative manner, [@www-blueworks-live2] explains that IBM Blueworks Live has the ``capabilities to implement more complex models.''
+While Google Docs and IBM
+Blueworks Live are both simple to use in a collaborative manner, [@www-blueworks-live2] explains that IBM Blueworks Live has the

+> ``capabilities to implement more complex models.''

-# Terraform -o-
+# Terraform :o:

 |          |               |